hillaryAHR/LIB-201/network-analysis.md

 ## Networks
 <p><img src="https://github.com/hillaryAHR/LIB-201/blob/main/network-analysis-lecture-files/Slide3.JPG" alt="example of a simple network with 6 green and pink nodes and edges" width="" height="" /></p>

-A network is a visual representation of relationships between entities.
-The network alone does not always share the context of the relationships (e.g. "These are people who talk to each other in this book," or "These are the flight paths among major airlines,"), but they do highlight relationships.
+A network is a visual and mathematical representation of relationships between entities.
+The network alone does not always share the context of the relationships (e.g. "These are people who talk to each other in this book," or "These are the flight paths among major airlines,"), but they do highlight a link, or a relationship.
 In doing so, they show how different players dominate (or not!) those relationships.

 ## Nodes
 <p><img src="https://github.com/hillaryAHR/LIB-201/blob/main/network-analysis-lecture-files/Slide5.JPG" alt="example of a simple network the nodes circled" width="" height="" /></p>

-A node represents someone or something in the network.
+A node represents someone or something within the network.
 For the Smith Papers project, it will most likely be a person.
 Nodes can be different colors, depending on how influential they are, what subgroups within the network they belong to, etc.

 ## Edges
 <p><img src="https://github.com/hillaryAHR/LIB-201/blob/main/network-analysis-lecture-files/Slide6.JPG" alt="example of a simple network the edges highlighted" width="" height="" /></p>